-During fiscal year 2023, the Board had the following standing committees: Audit Committee, Compensation Committee, Nominating and Governance Committee, and Capital Committee.
+During fiscal year 2024, the Board had the following standing committees: Audit Committee, Compensation Committee, Nominating and Governance Committee, and Capital Committee.
 The responsibilities assigned by the Board to each of these committees are briefly described below.

 Audit Committee.
+The Audit Committee has been established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Audit Committee is currently comprised of three directors, none of whom is a current or former employee of the Company or any of its subsidiaries and all of whom are, in the opinion of the Board, free from any relationship that would interfere with the exercise of their independent judgment in the discharge of the Audit Committee's duties.
 See "Report of the Audit Committee."
-The current members of the Audit Committee are Donald Ratajczak (Chair), Michael Benstock and Patricia Stensrud.
 The Audit Committee has adopted a formal, written charter, which has been approved by the full Board and which specifies the scope of the Audit Committee's responsibilities and how it should carry them out.
 The complete text of the Audit Committee charter is available on the Company's website at www.crowncrafts.com.